mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

 The **[!UICONTROL Push notification - Sending statistics]** table details the main information relative to your push notifications with graph and KPIs:

+* **[!UICONTROL Execution time]**: Start time of every execution of your recurring push notification in your journey.
+To target only one or multiple recurring push notifications, select it from the **[!UICONTROL Execution time]** drop-down.

 * **[!UICONTROL Targeted]**: Number of profiles targeted for any action such as send email or SMS.

 * **[!UICONTROL Sent]**: Total number of sends for the delivery.